OpenFLUID/openfluid/doc/contents/apdx_generators.md

 - same value disabled: t0: [4.5, 2.0, 22.1, 1.7], t1: [10.2, 2.3, 7,4, 9.9]

 ## Boolean
-Currently the random generator for boolean gives a balanced probability between true and false
+Currently the random generator for boolean gives a balanced probability between true and false (50% each)

 # File formats for generators